Luthaf/Jumos.jl/doc/universe/index.rst

 The distance between two particle depends on the box type.
 In all cases, the minimal image convention is used: the distance between two particles is the minimal distance between all the images of theses particles.

-TODO: link to distance function doc
+This is explicited in the :ref:`distances` part of this documentation.

 Frame